- Terrence Holt

 Under his leadership, the company has tripled in size, and revenue has consistently grown.
 The firm's project portfolio now includes the $65 million Critical Public Safety Center in Raleigh and the $35 million Reynolds Coliseum Renovation and Walk of Fame project at NC State.

-Terrence serves as vice chair of the Holt Brothers Foundation, on the executive committee of the Greater Raleigh Chamber of Commerce, and was formerly on the Advisory Board of the College of Humanities & Social Sciences at NC State.
+Terrence serves as vice chair of the Holt Brothers Foundation, on the Board of Directors at the Durham Chamber of Commerce, and on the Durham Sports Commission.

 Do you have a quote that you live by?